Nationwide motorcycle insurance can include coverage for original parts and custom equipment.

-Compared to other providers, this is a decent amount of coverage.
-However, one thing some riders may miss out on is insurance for personal items like electronics and luggage that can be damaged in an accident.
+Compared to other providers, this is a decent amount of coverage, standard and add-on.
+However, one thing some policyholders may miss out on is insurance for personal items like electronics and luggage that can be damaged in an accident.

 Nationwide Motorcycle Insurance Cost

 Nationwide riders can take advantage of a few different discounts, including:

 - Theft-recovery device

 Below are a few example quotes from Nationwide.
 Compared to other quotes we’ve received, Nationwide offers reasonably priced coverage for low-risk riders with standard bikes.
 Full coverage for a sport bike can be more expensive from Nationwide than from other providers, and high-risk riders can end up paying thousands more with Nationwide.

 |Type of Rider||Type of Motorcycle||Coverage Level||Nationwide Motorcycle Insurance Annual Cost|